-Permethrin Cream, 5% is safe and effective in pediatric patients two months of age and older.
-Safety and effectiveness in infants less than two months of age have not been established.
+Permethrin cream is safe and effective in pediatric patients two months of age and older.
+Safety and effectiveness in pediatric patients less than two months of age have not been established.

-In clinical trials, generally mild and transient burning and stinging followed application with Permethrin cream, 5% in 10% of patients and was associated with the severity of infestation.
-Pruritus was reported in 7% of patients at various times post-application.
-Erythema, numbness, tingling, and rash were reported in 1 to 2% or less of patients (see PRECAUTIONS-General).
-Other adverse events reported since marketing Permethrin cream, 5% include: headache, fever, dizziness, abdominal pain, diarrhea and nausea and/or vomiting.
-Although extremely uncommon and not expected when used as directed (see DOSAGE AND ADMINISTRATION), rare occurrences of seizure have been reported.
-None have been medically confirmed as associated with Permethrin Cream, 5% treatment.
+In clinical trials, generally mild and transient burning and stinging followed application with Permethrin cream in 10% of patients and was associated with the severity of infestation.
+Pruritis was reported in 7% of patients at various times post-application.
+Erythema, numbness, tingling, and rash were reported in 1 to 2% or less of patients (see PRECAUTIONS: General).

-No instance of accidental ingestion of Permethrin Cream, 5% has been reported.
+No instance of accidental ingestion of Permethrin cream has been reported.
 If ingested, gastric lavage and general supportive measures should be employed.
-Excessive topical use (see DOSAGE AND ADMINISTRATION) may result in increased irritation and erythema.

 Permethrin Dosage and Administration

-Thoroughly massage Permethrin Cream, 5% into the skin from the head to the soles of the feet.
+Adults and children: Thoroughly massage Permethrin cream into the skin from the head to the soles of the feet.
 Scabies rarely infests the scalp of adults, although the hairline, neck, temple, and forehead may be infested in infants and geriatric patients.
 Usually 30 grams is sufficient for an average adult.
 The cream should be removed by washing (shower or bath) after 8 to 14 hours.
-Infants should be treated on the scalp, temple, and forehead.
+Infants should be treated on the scalp, temple and forehead.
 ONE APPLICATION IS GENERALLY CURATIVE.

 How is Permethrin Supplied